Get news, updates, and insights delivered straight to your inbox.

 3. Revenue and campaign results

 Beyond activity-level insights such as usage and download information, the true impact of a marketing asset is best measured by its ability to create growth.
-When marketing asset usage is integrated with a CRM like Salesforce, it’s possible to close the loop and understand which campaigns and assets are directly affecting metrics such as opportunities, and more importantly, revenue.
+When marketing asset usage is integrated with a CRM like Salesforce, it’s possible to close the loop and understand which campaigns and assets are directly affecting metrics such as opportunities, and more importantly, revenue, so that you can hit your goals.

 For example, with MarcomCentral, a field sales rep can access their organization’s marketing asset portal from within a CRM, and build customized campaigns that draws on unique contact-level insights such as product interest, title, name, address, and more.
 Physical assets can be ordered in-house or through approved vendors, with a personal URL to generate and track online activity.

-Understanding these metrics empowers marketers to help their distributed brand stewards – from field sales representatives to franchisee or branch managers, to local affiliates and clubs – improve access to top-performing assets, eliminate low-performers, and measure the results of their activity.
+Understanding these marketing performance metrics can empower marketers to help their distributed brand stewards – from field sales representatives to franchisee or branch managers, to local affiliates and clubs – improve access to top-performing assets, eliminate low-performers, and measure the results of their activity.

-This not only reduces costs, it improves efficiency and ROI.
+This not only reduces costs, it improves efficiency, ROI, and the overall success of your business.